 Home Inspection Price List

 For a free firm quote either complete the "Contact Us Form" or call directly at 586-292-6143.
 If I am in a meeting or working in an attic or crawl space I may not have my phone near me.
-Please be patient a few minutes for a response.
+Please be patient a few moments for a response, or leave a message.
+I will call you back shortly.

 Payment is due during review of B.A.R. after inspection is complete.
 (Cash or personal checks only).

 Our home inspections take at least 1 1/2 hours.
-Sometimes we spend 2 1/2 to 3 1/2 hours if we find many things wrong.
+Sometimes we spend 2 1/2 to 3 1/2 hours if we find more things wrong.
 Our original quoted price remains.
+Make Checks payable to D. A. Wilemski.
+(We dropped our business banking account when we switched from the INC. to an L.L.C. ; this saves us money which we pass onto our clients.)

-Our pricing starts at $220 for a newer 1150 sq. foot home with one bath.
-The average home inspection is approximately 2,300 sq. feet, built in 1980 with 2.0 full baths & attached 2 car garage we charge approx. $290.
+Our pricing starts at $240 for a newer 1150 sq. foot home with basement and one bath.
+The average home inspection is approximately 2,300 sq. feet, built in 1980 with 2.0 full baths & attached 2 car garage; we charge approx. $315.

 Remember - Good inspectors aren't cheap.
 Cheap inspectors aren't good.